flancian/garden/Open Letter to Google.md

 # Google should be fairer
 Fairer to all: fairer to employees, fairer to users (a.k.a. [[people]]), fairer to society at large.

 In which ways could Google be fairer?
 Read on for those that I thought fitting to share in public given my employment and what I think is [[right speech]] and [[right livelihood]].
+Some of these I will expand in the version of this letter that is readable only to other Google employees.

 ## Google should be closer to free
 By this I mean not that it should become a non-profit but rather that profits should not get in the way of providing good quality services to people at minimum cost.

-By this I mean also that Google should adequately
+By this I mean also that Google should adequately compensate the users for their attention.